Getting Cheaper Insurance Coverage for a Second Car

-Covering a second car on your auto insurance policy will raise your rates, but it depends on your driving record and the age and driving record of other drivers on your policy.
-You can save 25% in multi-vehicle discounts by getting insurance coverage for a second car.
+Covering a second car on your auto insurance policy can raise your rates, but it depends on your driving record and the age and driving record of other drivers on your policy.
+You can save 25% in multi-vehicle discounts.

 Free Car Insurance Comparison